res1n/chromebook_kernel_tools/install_arch_linux.md

 ## Installing Arch Linux

-1. `mount -o remount,rw /`
-2. `mkfs.ext4 /dev/mmcblk0p1`
+1. `mkfs.ext4 /dev/mmcblk0p1`
-3. `mount /dev/mmcblk0p1 /mnt`
+2. `mount /dev/mmcblk0p1 /mnt`
-4. Use `wifi-menu` to establish an internet connection.
+3. Use `wifi-menu` to establish an internet connection.
 Note that it may take up to three minutes for Arch Linux to recognise the WiFi card, so be patient if wifi-menu doesn't work.
-5. Follow the [Arch Linux Beginner's Guide starting at Select a mirror](https://wiki.archlinux.org/index.php/Beginners%27_guide#Select_a_mirror), up until "Install and configure a bootloader". **Do not Install and configure a bootloader.**
+4. Follow the [Arch Linux Beginner's Guide starting at Select a mirror](https://wiki.archlinux.org/index.php/Beginners%27_guide#Select_a_mirror), up until "Install and configure a bootloader". **Do not Install and configure a bootloader.**
-6. `exit` from the arch-chroot.
+5. `exit` from the arch-chroot.
-7. **Now flash the kernel we copied to the root usb earlier**
+6. **Now flash the kernel we copied to the root usb earlier**
-9. cd /
+7. cd /
-10. `dd if=repacked2 of=/dev/mmcblk0p2`
+8. `dd if=repacked2 of=/dev/mmcblk0p2`
-11. `cp -R /usr/lib/modules/3.10.18 /mnt/usr/lib/modules/`
+9. `cp -R /usr/lib/modules/3.10.18 /mnt/usr/lib/modules/`
-12. `umount /mnt`
+10. `umount /mnt`
-13. `shutdown -h now`
+11. `shutdown -h now`
-14. After shutting down you will see a kernel panic, press and hold power to turn off. **required to do this on every shutdown, hopefully someone can fix!**
+12. After shutting down you will see a kernel panic, press and hold power to turn off. **required to do this on every shutdown, hopefully someone can fix!**

+## Fixes

+**Sound**

+Audio can be fixed by downloading https://chromium.googlesource.com/chromiumos/third_party/linux-firmware/+archive/refs/heads/stabilize-5339.B/intel.tar.gz and extracting to /lib/firmware/intel
+- Install alsamixer + pulseaudio and set the following in /etc/pulseaudio/default.pa `load-module module-alsasink device=hw:1,0 load-module module-alsa-source device=hw:1,0`

+**Volatile files**

+I was able to get this fixed by renaming /etc/tmpfiles.d and masking tmpfs ( google is your friend ).
+Appears to be releated to the kernel version.

+**Shutdown Panic**

+Install acpi and all should be well!
+I copied laptop-mode-tools as well from the chromeos and installed the package from aur.